jmmastey/level_up/README.md

 level.up
 =========

 An app to store and verify training material for engineers on the [Rails Prime Stack](http://words.steveklabnik.com/rails-has-two-default-stacks).
+Currently hosted at http://leveluprails.herokuapp.com.

 Getting Started
 ---------------